michaelwoodworth/practicalmetagenomics/README.md

 Data for the analyses in the PREMIX paper that will be used for this repository are available through the NCBI Bioproject (accession PRJNA728680).

+Subsets of these data and other files for this course are on [OneDrive](https://emory-my.sharepoint.com/:f:/g/personal/mwoodwo_emory_edu/EiKUkQ__b2lLjGX8h-VmZZAB5Hx1y0kPhSvmcwR59xg97g?e=eZk9ad), please email me for access if you have trouble.

 ---

 ## Overview